mkilchhofer/ch.quantasy.mqtt.gateway/README.md

 This project provides a the messaging extension to reactive programming.
  Due to mqtt as the underlying message bus, the messaging is agnostic to the programming language.
-This allows the implementing of micro-Services as described by[martinFowler] promoting their capabilities in form of promises as described in [promiseLinux],[promise].
+This allows the implementation of (micro-)services as described by [martinFowler] promoting their capabilities in form of promises as described in [promiseLinux],[promise].
-Thus, each service can provide a document based and independent API, which is not bound to any programming language allowing a [tolerant] API.
+Thus, each (micro-)service can provide a document based API, which is not bound to any programming language.
+This allows the API to be [tolerant].

 A message broker (publish subscribe) is used to handle the flow of documents between the micro-services.
 The broker does not provide any domain specific business logic.